alexharris102/business_intelligence/airbnb_analysis/README.md

 Alex Harris

 ## Project Overview
 This project analyzes Airbnb listing data to compare the Columbus, Ohio and New York City markets.
-The goal is to [briefly describe what decisions your analysis could support].
+The goal is to understand Airbnb host behavior and patterns as well as the getting a better idea of the types of listing available on Airbnb.

 ## Research Questions